o3de/o3de.org/content/docs/userguide/particles/best-practices.md

 ---
-description: ' Follow these best practices for creating and using particle effects in the &ALY; Particle Editor. '
+description: ' Follow these best practices for creating and using particle effects in the Lumberyard Particle Editor. '
 title: Particle Effects Best Practices
 ---
 # Particle Effects Best Practices {#particle-best-practices}